7 Food Restriction Examples

 Why Is Restricting My Food Bad

-While some people.
-Having restrictive practices around food can lead to weight loss which is often short-lived.
+Having restrictive practices around food can sometimes lead to weight loss which is often one of the major reasons people want to restrict their food.
+However, weight loss is often short-lived.

 The result of food restriction commonly includes: